 “When I leave the Army, I plan to own a club or perhaps do something else in the entertainment industry.”

-With a strong family, military leadership skills and a solid education to support him, SSG Roberson will be well-prepared to transition into the civilian workforce.
+With a strong family, military leadership skills and a solid education to support him, Roberson will be well-prepared to transition into the civilian workforce.